geochrist/dctk/README.md

 to see what the API is expected to look like.

 test/ shows how random circuits will be generated, for testing purposes.
-The source code is in src/.
+The source code gen_random_nets.cpp is in src.
 Contestants can use this code to generate their own testcases.

 ** Note that this code is still under development and APIs may change, but it shouldn't be too significant at this point. **

 TODO

-* add a spef reader to delay_calc_tool
 * add a SPICE deck writer to delay_calc_tool
 * add call to spice simulator into delay_calc_tool
 * add comparator to delay_calc_tool